tathey1/models/research/slim/README_ATHEY.txt

 After modifying xval.sh, you can run it with ./xval.sh to perform 10 fold cross validation on a model

+If you want to look at the actual predictions of a model that has been trained (e.g. after running xval.sh), I made classify_image.py to output predictions on a validation dataset

 I will outline the changes that need to be made to create a new model that is based on pretrained weights In this example, say your net is based on resnet: